d-j-a-y/Gimp2Synfig/SYNFIGFU.md

 # SynfigFu - Quickstart Introduction
 ## Preface
-This API is not stable but some areas are still being added and improved.
+This API is not stable some areas must being added and improved.

 The Synfig/Python API can do the following:
 * SynfigObject creation